nhjschulz/cfsm/examples/UnoBlink/README.md

 # Arduino Blink with CFSM

-This is a boilerplate code example for CFSM based application.
+This is a boilerplate code example for CFSM based applications.
 It is build on top of Arduino and implements a CFSM version of the "led-blink" sketch, the embedded system version of "hello world".
 It gets build using